-Americans spent over 10 billion dollars in 2016 for self-improvement, which includes books, CD’s, seminars, coaching, stress-management, and gyms.
+Up to $500 million is spent on personal development products every year, including books, CDs, seminars, coaching, stress management, and gyms.
 All of these self-help aids are so people can change something.

-Those familiar with 12 Step based recovery hear character defects talked about in opening readings as the underlying cause of dissatisfaction with life.
+Those familiar with 12 Step based recovery hear character defects discussed in opening readings as the underlying cause of dissatisfaction with life.
 Shortcomings are descriptions of the aspects we need to change, and they, too, are often mentioned in meetings.

-However, if the hidden or less obvious motives for the self-defeating behaviors, actions, and thoughts remain unaddressed, there is usually just surface change.
+However, if the hidden or less apparent motives for the self-defeating behaviors, actions, and thoughts remain unaddressed, there is usually just surface change.

-We all know that stealing, or taking something that belongs to someone else, is wrong.
-Although there are laws against it, religions have rules about it, and most people acknowledge that it is bad, it happens every day, and people get arrested for stealing.
+We all know that stealing or taking something that belongs to someone else is wrong.
+Although there are laws against it, religions have rules about it, and most people acknowledge that it is terrible; it happens every day, and people get arrested for stealing.

 Changing the Insides Doesn’t Cost You

 These character defects or self-defeating behaviors, thoughts, and actions, consciously or unconsciously drive the person.
 They need to change if life experiences are going to change from unwanted consequences.

 34 Years of Recovery?
 I Should Have Listened

-Grey Hawk had 34 years in abstinence-based recovery, and freely shared his experience, strength, and hope.
+Grey Hawk had 34 years in abstinence-based recovery and freely shared his experience, strength, and hope.
 When he asked me to read a paragraph in a recovery book, I, of course, read the entire chapter.
-I took notes, used a dictionary for unfamiliar words, and even did an outline with bullet points of important information, complete with page and paragraph.
-Oh, was I ready.
+I took notes, used a dictionary for unfamiliar words, and did an outline with bullet points of valuable information, complete with page and paragraph.

-When he asked me what I had learned in the first paragraph, I wanted to impress him with my comprehension so started discussing the merits of the chapter.
+When he asked me what I had learned in the first paragraph, I wanted to impress him with my comprehension, so I started discussing the chapter’s merits.

-He let me “enlighten” him for about 15 minutes before he interrupted me and then informed me of the about 10 very important concepts, words, or phrases that I had missed in the first paragraph.
+He let me “enlighten” him for about 15 minutes before he interrupted me and then informed me of the approximately ten fundamental concepts, words, or phrases that I had missed in the first paragraph.
 Grey Hawk told me, “Whatever you know has value; whatever you don’t know might have more importance; please follow the directions.

 Fear and the Illusion of Self

 What fueled this need for me to prove to Gray Hawk how smart I was?
-I was afraid that my drug and alcohol use had so drastically impaired me that I would not be able to comprehend even simple recovery writings.
+I was afraid that my drug and alcohol use had so drastically impaired me that I would not comprehend simple recovery writings.

-I was also afraid that if I was not the “best student”, that he would find someone to take my place.
-Although he was incredibly popular and a sought after speaker at meetings, he did not coach many people and I felt privileged to work with him.
+I was also scared that if I were not the “best student,” he would find someone to take my place.
+Although he was a top-rated and sought-after speaker at meetings, he did not coach many people, and I felt privileged to work with him.

 Looking at ourselves and deciding what to change takes courage.
-I found it easier to views these as the things that no longer worked.
-This only happens after we overcome the natural resistance to change.
+I found it easier to view negative aspects like things that no longer worked, rather than judging myself as bad.
+Click To Tweet

 Using Resources at Hand to Change